Carbohydrates: What You Need to Know Now

 - Starchy vegetables: potatoes, corn, legumes (beans)

-- Sweets: ice cream, chocolate, regular soda, candy
+- Sweets and sugary foods: ice cream, chocolate, regular soda, candy

+What makes sources of carbohydrate healthy?
 Your goal should be to choose carbohydrate-containing foods that offer vitamins, minerals, and fiber -- what dietitians call nutrient-dense foods.
-Nutritionist Johanna Burani encourages people to eat foods she calls "tricklers," which slowly raise blood glucose after eating -- whole grain, unprocessed, and fiber-filled foods rather than refined starches and sugar-added foods and drinks that contain negligible nutrients and lots of calories.
+Nutritionist Johanna Burani encourages people to eat foods she calls "tricklers," which slowly raise blood sugar after eating -- whole grains, unprocessed, and fiber-filled foods rather than refined starches and sugar-laden foods and drinks that contain negligible nutrients and lots of calories.

 Why Carbs Matter

-Why focus on carbs when you have diabetes?
-Because the carbohydrate in foods has the most impact on blood glucose, especially shortly after you eat.
-Eating carbohydrate causes your blood glucose level to increase.
+Why focus on carbohydrate when you have diabetes?
+Because the carbohydrate in foods has the most impact on blood glucose, especially the first couple of hours after you eat.

-"Advanced carb counting helps people who take insulin several times a day (with multiple daily injections or a pump) learn to adjust their premeal rapid-acting insulin dose based on their blood glucose level and amount of carb they're going to eat," Bolderman says.
+"Advanced carb counting is taught to people who take insulin several times a day using multiple daily injections or an insulin pump.
+With this method people learn to adjust their meal-time rapid-acting insulin dose based on their blood glucose level and the amount of carbohydrate they're going to eat," Bolderman says.

 What Is Carb Counting?

 What's the difference between carb grams and carb choices?
 They're essentially the same.
-The concept of carb choices morphed from the diabetes exchange system, which recommends a balanced eating plan using all food groups.
+The concept of carb choices morphed from the diabetes exchange system, which is being used less and less today.
+The exchange system is simply another approach to teach meal planning to people with diabetes.
 In that system, one starch, fruit, or milk exchange contains, on average, 15 grams of carbohydrate.

-Most people, however, read food labels and use nutrient databases to count carb grams.
-Counting carb grams is more accurate, which is particularly important if you're determining doses of rapid-acting insulin.
+Because most people read food labels and use nutrient data to look up carb counts of the foods they eat, counting carb grams is more accurate.
+That’s particularly important if you're determining doses of rapid-acting insulin.

 How Many Carbs to Eat